 United States Patent and Trademark Office, Commerce.

-Nominations should be submitted to Richard Maulsby, Program Manager, National Medal of Technology and Innovation Program, United States Patent and Trademark Office, P.O.
+Nominations must be submitted to, Program Manager, National Medal of Technology and Innovation Program, United States Patent and Trademark Office, P.O.
 Box 1450, Alexandria, Virginia 22313-1450.
-Nominations also may be submitted via fax: (571) 270-9100 or by electronic mail to: firstname.lastname@example.org.Start Further Info
+Nominations also may be submitted by electronic mail to: firstname.lastname@example.org.

 FOR FURTHER INFORMATION CONTACT:

-- The committee functions solely as an advisory body under the FACA.
-Members are appointed to the 12-member committee for a term of three years.
-Each will be reevaluated at the Start Printed Page 8044conclusion of the three-year term with the prospect of renewal, pending advisory committee needs and the Secretary's concurrence.
-Selection of membership is made in accordance with applicable Department of Commerce guidelines.
+- The Committee functions solely as an advisory body under the FACA.
+Members are appointed to the approximately 12-member committee for a term of three years.
+Each member will be reevaluated at the conclusion of the three-year term with the prospect of reappointment to one additional term, pending advisory committee needs and the Secretary's concurrence.

-- Members are responsible for reviewing nominations and making recommendations for the Nation's highest honor for technological innovation, awarded annually by the President of the United States.
-Members of the committee must have an understanding of, and experience in, developing and utilizing technological innovation and/or be familiar with the education, training, employment and management of technological manpower.
+- Members are responsible for reviewing nominations and making recommendations for the nation's highest honor for technological innovation, awarded annually by the President of the United States.
+Members of the Committee must have an understanding of, and experience in, developing and utilizing technological innovation and/or be familiar with the education, training, employment, and management of the technological workforce.

-Committee members generally are Chief Executive Officers or former Chief Executive Officers, former winners of the National Medal of Technology and Innovation; presidents or distinguished faculty of universities; or senior executives of non-profit organizations.
+- The USPTO is seeking nominations of candidates from small, medium-sized, and large businesses, non-profit organizations and associations, and academia, with expertise in the following sub-sectors of the technology enterprise: Medical Innovations/Bioengineering and Biomedical Technology; Technology Management/Computing/IT/Manufacturing Innovation; Technological Workforce/Workforce Training/Education.
+Under the FACA, membership on a committee must be balanced in background and expertise.
+Past Committee members generally have been Chief Executive Officers or former Chief Executive Officers; former winners of the National Medal of Technology and Innovation; presidents or distinguished faculty of universities; or senior executives of non-profit organizations.
 As such, they not only offer the stature of their positions but also possess intimate knowledge of the forces determining future directions for their organizations and industries.
-The committee as a whole is balanced in representing geographical, professional, and diverse interests.
+The Committee as a whole is balanced in representing geographical, professional, and diverse interests.

-- Nominees must be United States citizens, must be able to fully participate in meetings pertaining to the review and selection of finalists for the National Medal of Technology and Innovation, and must uphold the confidential nature of an independent peer review and competitive selection process.
+- Nominees must be United States citizens, be able to fully participate in meetings pertaining to the review and selection of finalists for the National Medal of Technology and Innovation, and be able to uphold the confidential nature of an independent peer review and competitive selection process.

 - The United States Patent and Trademark Office is committed to equal opportunity in the workplace and seeks a broad-based and diverse committee membership.